Matt is a painter and part-time writer who loves fishing and metal detecting. Matt writes about various topics.

 Is the AT Pro a Good Detector for Deep Silver Coins?

-I've owned my AT Pro metal detector now for three years, and I've found hundreds of coins at various depths, some more than 10-inches deep.
-Some coins can be 8 to 12 inches in the ground, but most of the silver coins I find are around 8 inches deep.
+I've owned my AT Pro metal detector now for over four years, and I've recovered hundreds of coins at various depths, some more than 10-inches deep.
+Some coins are buried 8 to 12 inches in the ground, but most of the silver coins I find are around 8 inches deep.

-The AT Pro is a durable detector that finds coins at all depths when used correctly.
-Getting a feel for the settings and target sounds is something you learn over time.
-You can buy a high-end detector to maximize your depth, but you're going to spend thousands of dollars.
+It took me some time to learn the AT Pro target IDs, sounds, and settings, but this detector will find deep targets when used correctly.
+You can buy a high-end Minelab detector to maximize depth, but you're going to spend thousands of dollars.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.